• Skip to primary navigation

-Yarrow is a beneficial flowering herb that that grows in many different places throughout the world.
+Yarrow is a beneficial flowering herb that grows in many different places throughout the world.
 All varieties of yarrow can be grown and dried for tea.
 Learn how to dry yarrow for tea, and preserve your harvest to use throughout the year.

 Yarrow, also known by the genus name Achillea, is a member of the Asteraceae (Compositae) Family.
 There are approximately 130 species of Achillea distributed throughout Europe, Asia, and North America.